 You hear over and over again that good skincare is the key to controlling breakouts.
-If you don't, here's a tip: it is.
-Whether you've got a problem with oily skin, dryness or blemishes, it is possible to keep it under control with a skincare regimen that caters to your particular needs.
+If you don’t, here’s a tip: it is.
+Whether you’ve got a problem with oily skin, dryness or blemishes, it is possible to keep it under control with a skincare regimen that caters to your particular needs.
 The catch?
-You're bombarded daily with a new miracle product that claims to work without knowing if it does.
-It's easy to throw your hard-earned cash out the window trying one thing or another.
-So here's a second tip: try a homemade mask first.
-Not only do you know the ingredients you're using and can rest assured your carbon footprint is staying light, you can also discover the powers of nature — on the cheap.
-Check out some common skin concerns below and then head to your grocer to try a fix.
+You’re bombarded daily with a new miracle product that claims to work without knowing if it does.
+It’s easy to throw your hard-earned cash out the window trying one thing or another.
+So here’s a second tip: try a homemade mask first.
+Not only do you know the ingredients you’re using and can rest assured your carbon footprint is staying light, you can also discover the powers of nature — on the cheap.
+Check out some common skin concerns below and then head to your grocer to try a fix with these homemade skin mask recipes.
 Oh, and check with your dermatologist first if you have ultra sensitive skin.

 Uneven Skin Tone

 Sun worshipers will definitely want this mask in their arsenal.
 If you’ve spent even a couple of summers on the beach, you’re at serious risk for sun spots, hyperpigmentation or otherwise uneven skin tone.
 You only need two ingredients: a ripe papaya and honey.
 Blend together two tablespoons of honey and half a cup of papaya.
 (Feel free to mix the rest with ice cream and eat it — delicious!)
 As for the mask, spread the honey mixture on your face, leave it there for 15 minutes and then rinse off.
 Follow up with moisturizer.
 Use once per week.